 - Adjust and add the chilli powder, pepper powder, and chaat masala according to your taste.
 Add the lemon juice, Mix and keep aside until use.

 - Keep a flat plate with water and 2-3 paper napkins by side, Dip both the sides of the papad in water, shake off the excess water, place it on the paper napkin, pat dry both the sides.

-- Microwave the katori’s for 30 seconds. only 30 seconds, if you cook more the papad might stick to the bowl and cannot be removed easily.
+- Microwave the katori's for 30 seconds.
+Do not cook for more time ,the papad might stick to the bowl and cannot be removed easily

 - Once done, take the bowl out, wait for 10 seconds, then slowly remove the papad from the bowl. if it is still wet in the bottom, microwave it again for 30 seconds.
 Repeat the procedure for the rest of the papads.

 Assemble & Serve

 - Take a papad katori, fill it up with 3-4 tablespoon of filling.
 Add 1-2 teaspoon pf green chutney, a dash of chat masala, sprinkle some boondi /sev on top and serve.